-An indicator would be a good fit for the WDI if they perform well in each of these areas.
-The qualitative criteria will generally need to be evaluated based on the judgement of the World Bank WDI team.Easy and Safe to Use:
+An indicator would be a good fit for the WDI if they perform well in each of these areas (add the reference point (median)?).
+The qualitative criteria will generally need to be evaluated based on the judgement of the World Bank WDI team.
+For example, institutional priorities such as measuring poverty reduction precede the data coverage metrics.

+Easy and Safe to Use:

 Definition and Concepts: Short definitions and descriptions of measures, including the types of variables (raw figures, annual growth rates, index, flow or stock data, etc.), statistical standards and guidelines used, components covered.
 Example(s): Labor force participation rate is the proportion of the population ages 15 and older that is economically active: all people who supply labor for the production of goods and services during a specified period.